GameBear64/ThunderDB/Readme.md

 | method | string | yes | "json", "join", any | any |
 | save | boolean | yes | boolean | false |

-- The  method parameter is used for chosing a way of conversion to string of arrays.
+- The method parameter is used for choosing a way of conversion to string of arrays.
 There are 2 preset ways: `json` and `join` or any other string you like.
 The array will be joined using that string.

 - The save parameter determines if the result will be pushed to the database or returned.
-By the fault save is false (returns value, dosen't save)
+By default save is false (returns value, dosen't save).

 **Examples:**
 *Number to string:*